Lab 12: Implement Development Lifecycle Processes in Azure Databricks

 Install and configure the Databricks CLI

-3. Create a new project directory and navigate into it:
+Create a new project directory and the two subfolders the bundle needs, then move into the project directory:

 Create the bundle configuration file